 The regression was performed using the statsmodels package from python 3.6.
 Regression quality was assessed using the adjusted Pearson correlation coefficient squared (R2adj) and relative error between the orthotropic observed and the predicted tensor using norm of fourth-order tensors (NE), see Equation 5 and 6.

-Where RSS is the residual sum of squares and TSS is the total sum of squares i.e. sum of the square of the observations y.
+Where RSS is the residual sum of squares and TSS is the total sum of squares i.e. the sum of the square of the observations y.

 3. Results